-- Display organisational, verbal and presentational skills specific to Conservation Technology, including ability to relate apply general knowledge of building materials and techniques to specific cases
+- Display organisational, verbal and presentational skills specific to Conservation Technology, including ability to apply general knowledge of building materials and techniques on the assessment of specific cases.

-- Display ability in building condition surveys and in the formulation of appropriate and viable proposals for repair
+- Display skills in building condition surveys and in the formulation of appropriate and viable proposals for repair.

 |- Beckmann, P. and Bowles, J. 2004.
 Structural aspects of building conservation.
 Oxford: Elsevier Butterworth-Heinemann.|